 As far as I am informed about the case of the second monument it was never discussed with the local authorities and no one asked for a legal approval i.e. it wasn’t done in the necessary manner.
 No division leads to anything good.
 Bulgaria has always been a good example for ethnical tolerance.
 Let’s keep this image - this is my appeal to everyone.
 We are not a big country.
 If we start dividing ourselves this won’t be good for anyone.
 The individual success of everyone will contribute to the success of the country.
 Let’s have a positive and creative thinking, rather then destructive.

 The Youth of the Macedonian Revolutionary Organisation – Democratic Party for Macedonian National Unity hosted a conference which gathered right orientated young leaders from the Balkans.
 The conference took place in Mavrovo, Macedonia and started on the 20th of November and ended on the 22nd of November lasting a total of three days.
 The conference was dedicated to the last 20 years which can be summarized as a time of change.
 Everyone agreed that the main headline of the conference was European Cooperation and that the Balkan countries need to work so that the whole region can become part of the European Union.
+The conference was financed by the Konrad Adenauer Foundation.
+MGERB was represented by Kalin Zahariev – Deputy International Secretary and Member of the National Executive Council of MGERB.

-The three day program began in Skopje, Macedonia with astounding media coverage.
+Friday the 20th of November The three day program began in Skopje, Macedonia with astounding media coverage.
 The conference was assessed as a step forward regarding the cooperation in the Balkan region.
 The participants were greeted and welcomed by the official representative of the Konrad Adenauer Foundation for Macedonia – Henri Bohnet.
 After a short non formal meeting between the participants and the organisers everyone traveled to the mountain village of Mavrovo.
 During their introductory lunch the participants were greeted by Gordana Jankuloska – Minister of Interior of Macedonia.
 She revealed that she had been part of the Youth of the Macedonian Revolutionary Organisation – Democratic Party for Macedonian National Unity.

-The first panel of the conference focused on the reasons behind the choice of a young person to get involved with politics.
+Saturday the 21st of November The first panel of the conference focused on the reasons behind the choice of a young person to get involved with politics.
 This later led to a discussion about the role of the young in politics.
 The second panel introduced all of the youth political organisations taking part in the conference and focused on the role of the young in the modern political atmosphere, particularly in the Balkan region.
 The Youth of GERB was specially congratulated for the convincing win in the past political elections.
 As well as there contribute.
 MGERB received a very high mark for the fact that many members of MGERB became part of the executive and legislative government.
 MGERB received special praise for being one of the few youth right wing political organisations contributing for achieving greater cooperation in the region.
 The vision of what should be the role of the young when they are part of the government was introduced by Kalin Zahariev, as well as the fact that the Balkan region needs to become part of the EU.
 The region can be the most united in the EU, because of its similar cultures, traditions and history.

-The third panel of the conference concentrated on the cooperation between the countries located in the Balkan region.
+Sunday the 22nd of November The third panel of the conference concentrated on the cooperation between the countries located in the Balkan region.
 This later led to the conclusion of all of the discussed topics.
 The participants produced a vision for an EU and NATO Balkans which put a successful end to the conference!

 “Every country is seeking a variety of energy sources.
 For countries such as France and Italy this means a pipeline with Russia and that’s why they rely on the “South Stream” project.”
 Russia is the biggest exporter of natural gas to the countries of Central and Eastern Europe.
 We need to seek a different source – in the Caucasus region, Iran and the Middle East.”, this was stated by Vladimir Urutchev during his meeting with the Youth of GERB in Plovdiv, while they were taking part in a seminar entitled: “Strategic Public Management”.
 According to the expert - Bulgaria needs to differentiate its energy policy.
 A permanent solution to the problem is the “Nabucco” pipeline project, which is a priority.
 The project “South Stream” is very interesting for Bulgaria from an economical point of view, from which the country would have an economical effect of hundreds of millions of euro from the taxes.
 But in order for those takes to exist we need to uphold property, stated the MEP Vladimir Urutchev answering the youth’s questions.
 The “Nabucco” project would cost 15 milliard euros, whereas the “South Stream” project would cost 26 milliard euros.
 According to recent publications of western analyzers the “Nabucco” project might turn out to be a bluff, because there might not be enough gas for it.
 The opinion of the experts is that both of the projects rely on the Caspian region.